Many or all companies we feature compensate us. Compensation and editorial

 Home equity lines of credit (HELOC)

-home equity line of credit (HELOC), like a home equity loan, lets you get cash out of the equity you’ve built in your home.
+A HELOC, like a home equity loan, lets you get cash out of the equity you’ve built in your home.
 Unlike a standard home equity loan, a HELOC lets you turn your home equity into a consistent source of cash, much like a credit card.

 Check out our list of the best HELOCs.